 When you hire a customer support agent, the entire assessment is based on how your customer experience will look like with this person.
 Mainly because this person will be responsible for your customer’s judgment of you as a brand.
 Did you know?
-A chatbot icon gives a huge impression on your customer service, and when it comes to choosing an icon for your chatbot, there are plenty of options available on Flaticons’ website.
+A chatbot icon can give a big impression on your customer service, and when it comes to choosing an icon for your chatbot, there are plenty of options available on Flaticons’ website.

 Moreover, when you go to Starbucks, does your experience base on their cool online marketing campaigns or does it rely on how their staff treats you?